 Emmanuel College is a private, religious school in a rural setting in Franklin Springs, Georgia.
-Emmanuel College was founded in 1919 and enrolls 883 undergrads and no graduate students.
-Emmanuel College offers housing for up to 634 students.
-The majority of students live on campus.
-On the weekends, about 30% of students stay on-campus and participate in campus events and social life.
+Emmanuel College was founded in 1919 and the school presently has around 918 students per year, which includes 918 undergrad students.
+Emmanuel College offers on-campus housing for up to 620 students.
+Most students live in off campus housing, and 30% of students spend their weekends on campus.

 Planning to play sports?
 Emmanuel College has many options for athletes.
 See them all and learn more about life at Emmanuel College on the Student Life page.